ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

     Draws a collection of trees placed at random locations within a rectangular region
     '''
 ```

+Getting to a solution is an iterative process.
+Attempt a simpler version of the `drawForest()` function that would help you progress towards a final solution.
+Its up to you to define 'a simpler version of the forest'.
+I might start by making a forest that comprises of just three trees of the same height placed in a row with equal spacing between the trees.
+For now, follow along because this simpler solution is a good segway to learning a very important programming concept: loops

-Start by drawing three trees of the same height in a row.
-One way of doing is this is to repeat a block of code to move the turtle to a specific spot and then call the drawTree() function as shown below:
+One way of drawing a row of trees that are equidistant from each other is to repeat a block of code that moves the turtle to a specific spot and then calls the `drawTree()` function.
+This is shown below:

 ```
 # Move the turtle to location (-200, -100) and draw a tree
 t.up()
 t.goto(-200, -100)
+t.seth(0)
 t.down()
 drawTree(200, "green")

 # Move the turtle to location (0, -100) and draw another tree
 t.up()
-t.goto(0, -100)
+t.seth(0)
+t.forward(200)
 t.down()
 drawTree(200, "green")

 # Move the turtle to location (200, -100) and draw the third tree
 t.up()
-t.goto(200, 100)
+t.seth(0)
+t.forward(200)
 t.down()
 drawTree(200, "green")

 ```
-However a better way of doing the same thing is to use a for loop as demonstrated below:
+A (better) alternative is to use a for loop as shown below:

 ```
 for i in range(3):